skukla/citisignal-nextjs/DEVELOPMENT-STRATEGY.md

 - Independent loading for filter changes
 - LayeredTransition prevents layout shifts
 - 500ms search debouncing prevents flicker

+## Known Limitations

+### Filter Handling
+The current implementation has hard-coded filter types in `useProductPageParams` (manufacturer, memory, colors, price).
+This means:
+- New facet types from the API won't automatically work without code changes
+- Category-specific facets need manual implementation
+- The `activeFilters` object is built from predefined filter types

+**Future Refactor Needed**: The entire URL parameter handling system needs refactoring to:
+- Dynamically handle any facet type returned by the API
+- Support category-specific facets without code changes
+- Build `activeFilters` from URL params generically

+This limitation exists in both client-only and hybrid SSR branches and requires significant refactoring of the URL state management system.

 ## Next Steps